The Ultimate New Year’s Resolution Idea List And Success Plan

 Same thing goes with learning an instrument.
 Whatever you want to learn, you'll find instruction online.

-All you need is the instrument and five minutes to get started building the habit.
+All you need is the instrument and five minutes to get started to achieve this new year's resolution.

 Learn to Quilt